-Office of Disclosure managers are responsible for the quality of work done locally by the personnel they manage.
-By reviewing ongoing work, managers attempted to identify and correct potential problems before they may have an adverse effect on taxpayers.
-Though a managerial review of selected casework is still required, this is not a sufficient substitute for the DQMS.
-We were advised that the DQMS process was resumed in Fiscal Year 2013.
+Office of Disclosure managers continue to be responsible for the quality of work performed locally by the personnel they manage.
+By reviewing ongoing work, managers attempt to identify and correct potential problems before they could have an adverse effect on taxpayers.
+During Fiscal Year 2014, the Office of Disclosure is conducting a study to determine how managers review cases to identify trends.